oVirt/ovirt-site/source/release/3.5/index.html.md

 ##### Extensions manager and mechanism

 An API for providing engine extensions for the following:

- \* AAA
+      * AAA
       * Log

-Was introduced to ovirt 3.5
-In order to develop an extension, one must use the classes and interfaces defined at the ovirt-engine-extensions-API and pack the extension as a jboss module.
+Was introduced in oVirt 3.5.
+To develop an extension, you must use the classes and interfaces defined via the ovirt-engine-extensions-API and pack the extension as a jboss module.

 ##### AAA refactor